Coolbots7/robot_boards/lib/boards/README.md

 - `src/` - Directory for board source code files.
   - `common/` - Directory for common interfaces between boards.
+  - `motor_controller/` - Directory for library to interface with a Motor Controller board.
   - `status_light/` - Directory for library to interface with a Status Light board.
 - `library.json` - The libraries manifest file.